ananthu545/ananthu545.github.io/index.md

         <h2 class="nospace_heading">About Me</h2>
         <img src="assets/images/Anantha_headshot.jpg" alt="Anantha" style="width:200px;height:auto;">
         <p class="section-text">Hello and welcome!
 I am a PhD candidate at MIT, majoring in Computational Science and Engineering <a href="https://cse.mit.edu/" target="_blank">(CSE)</a> and Mechanical Engineering <a href="https://meche.mit.edu/" target="_blank">(MechE)</a>.
 I work in the <a href="http://mseas.mit.edu/" target="_blank">MSEAS Lab</a>.</p>
-        <p class="section-text">My research interests are broadly in scientific deep learning, reduced order modeling, uncertainty quantification and Bayesian learning for fluid and oceanic flows, and sea ice dynamics.
-My work focuses on utilizing efficient computational and stochastic models to simulate these rapidly evolving phenomena and enhance our understanding of Earth's complex fluid dynamical systems.</p>
+        <p class="section-text">My research interests are broadly in generative modeling, scientific deep learning, reduced order modeling, and Bayesian learning for fluid and oceanic flows, and sea ice dynamics.
+My work focuses on utilizing efficient computational and stochastic tools to forecast and infer dynamics from sparse, gappy and noisy observations and enhance our understanding of Earth's complex fluid dynamical systems.</p>
         <p class="section-text">Check out my <a href="{{ site.url }}/projects">Projects page</a> for additional details.</p>
     </section>
     <section>